 Review the floor plan and make any necessary corrections.
 Keep a clean set of floor plans so you can transfer your field notes to them after the assessment.

-Schedule the Assessment
+Schedule the assessment

 Conducting the Facility Assessment

 It depends on the level of detail you want and the size and complexity of the facility.
 For facilities that are 30,000 to 200,000 square feet, expect to spend three to six hours.
 Some energy-saving opportunities are more complex and take more time to quantify.
-A lighting upgrade recommendation may require that you count all the fixtures in the facility.
+For example, a lighting upgrade recommendation may require that you count all the fixtures in the facility.
 This is time consuming, but necessary to determine if the project is worth pursuing.

-Take photos to document mechanical equipment, lighting, interior spaces, windows, roofs, walls and doors.
+Take photos to document mechanical equipment, lighting, interior spaces, windows, roofs, walls, and doors.
 Indicate on the floor plans the location and direction from which photos are taken.
 Download digital images immediately after the audit so the information is fresh in your mind and you can document what the photos show.

-Talk to building occupants about comfort, lighting levels, occupancy patterns, indoor air quality and hours of operation.
+Talk to building occupants about comfort, lighting levels, occupancy patterns, indoor air quality, and hours of operation.
 This may lead to other opportunities for energy and cost savings.

-Identify RCM Opportunities
+Identify RCM opportunities

 What you learn during your facility assessment and through resource accounting will help you identify efficiency opportunities.
 As you consider the possibilities, involve those who are impacted to ensure that any changes will be accepted.

-Prepare a Report and Action Plan
+Prepare a report and action plan

 See RCM Facility Assessment Report & Action Plan for details.